-In this guide, we’ll go through specs, design, game lineups, and other factors for each console, so you can make an informed decision when it comes time to purchase this holiday season.
+In this guide, we’ll compare specs, design, game lineups, and a host of other important factors so you can pick the best console.

 |Xbox Series X